pcpeasant/pgsocr/README.md

 # pgsocr
-Convert Blu-Ray SUP subtitles to SRT using Tesseract.
+Convert Blu-Ray SUP subtitles to SRT using Tesseract or LLMs.

 ### Tesseract Installation